Each mL of the sterile solution for intravenous injection contains 100 mg tranexamic acid and Water for Injection to 1 mL.

 What are the possible side effects of Cyklokapron (Cyklokapron)?

-Stop using Cyklokapron and call your doctor at once if you have a serious side effect such as:
+Stop using Cyklokapron and call your doctor at once if you have:

 - problems with your vision (including color vision);